ISO Training Requirements

 Process approach and risk-based thinking

-Training should not be treated as a standalone HR function.
-It must be integrated into:
+Training cannot function as a standalone HR task.
+It must connect to:

 Risk management